Mega Millions: Here are the winning numbers for the $400M jackpot

 The winning numbers for Tuesday's $400 million jackpot were 14-22-48-58-68, Mega Ball 6.
 The Megaplier was 2X.

-The cash option, which most winners choose, is more than $216 million.
+The cash option, which most winners choose, was more than $216 million.
+That increases to $217.8 million for Friday's drawing.

 The country has seen a record-setting year for lottery games, with multiple huge jackpots for both Mega Millions and Powerball.